 You should take into account any other factors you deem appropriate, using your experience and professional judgement.

-Please note - assessment here is underpinned by the principles of GMC Good Medical Practice.
+The assessment of this question is underpinned by the principles of GMC Good Medical Practice.

 This question will focus on your suitability for and commitment to ST3 training in the specialty and give you opportunity to expand on the information provided in your application form.